oussamajamal003/oussamaapp/README.md

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).

+ ##first i add a component splash scream then i make a login tailwind design with signup with a notfication that appear when login and logout also with a remeber me sweetalert to keep login or logout then save in seessiom
+then i add a two student and home components in mainlayout then in navabr in mainlayout a button that add student in a table in student component

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules: